longy2k/obsidian-bmo-chatbot/README.md

 ## Requirements

 To use this plugin, you need an OpenAI account with API access.
 If you don't have an account yet, you can sign up for one on the [OpenAI website](https://platform.openai.com/overview).
-Please note that access to GPT-4 is only available if you have been granted access by OpenAI.

 Additionally, if you want to interact with self-hosted API LLM(s) models like [`LocalAI`](https://github.com/go-skynet/LocalAI), you will need to have the self-hosted API set up and running.
 You can follow the instructions provided by the self-hosted API provider to get it up and running.
 Once you have the REST API URL for your self-hosted API, you can use it with this plugin to interact with your models.